open-sauced/intro/docs/intro-to-oss/what-is-open-source.md

 ### Open Source Licenses

 For software to be considered open source, it must be released under a license that grants users the right to access, modify, and distribute the source code.
-There are numerous open source licenses available, each with its own set of terms and conditions.
+There are numerous open source license types, each with its own set of terms and conditions.
 Some popular open source licenses include the MIT License, the GNU General Public License (GPL), and the Apache License.

-These licenses are crucial because they ensure that the software remains open and accessible to everyone.
+These open source licenses are crucial because they ensure that the software remains open and accessible to everyone.
 By granting users the right to view, modify, and distribute the code, open source licenses promote a culture of collaboration, innovation, and shared knowledge.

 ## Brief History of Open Source

-The idea of freely sharing knowledge and resources has been around for centuries, but the open source movement as we know it today can be traced back to the early days of computing.
+The history of open source dates back to the early days of computing when software was freely shared among researchers and developers.

 ### Early Beginnings